 Do not forget to open the firewall for SSL-enabled Apache on port 443.
-This can be done with YaST as described in Book "Security Guide", Chapter 16 "Masquerading and Firewalls", Section 16.4.1 "Configuring the Firewall with YaST".
+This can be done with firewalld as described in Book "Security Guide", Chapter 17 "Masquerading and Firewalls", Section 17.4.2 "Configuring the Firewall on the Command Line".

 The SSL module is enabled by default in the global server configuration.
 In case it has been disabled on your host, activate it with the following command: a2enmod ssl.
 To finally enable SSL, the server needs to be started with the flag "SSL".
-To do so, call a2enflag SSL (casesensitive!).
+To do so, call a2enflag SSL (case-sensitive!).
 If you have chosen to encrypt your server certificate with a password, you should also increase the value for APACHE\TIMEOUT in /etc/sysconfig/apache2, so you have enough time to enter the passphrase when Apache starts.
 Restart the server to make these changes active.
 A reload is not sufficient.

-The virtual host configuration directory contains a template /etc/apache2/vhosts.d/vhost-ssl.template with SSL-specific directives that are extensively documented.
-Refer to Section 32.2.2.1, "Virtual Host Configuration" for the general virtual host configuration.
+The virtual host configuration directory contains a template /etc/apache2/vhosts.d/vhost- ssl.template with SSL-specific directives that are extensively documented.
+Refer to Section 38.2.2.1, "Virtual Host Configuration" for the general virtual host configuration.
 To get started, copy the template to /etc/apache2/vhosts.d/MYSSL-HOST.conf and edit it.
 Adjusting the values for the following directives should be sufficient: